stolostron/console/README.md

    npm start
    ```

    This will start the frontend and the backend in parallel.
+(It may take up to 30 seconds for the UI to appear)

    The frontend will proxy requests to the backend using react scripts.